Monthly Archives: September 2017

 Having done his due diligence and in his words "hammered" his team with video analysis of how to combat the Rossoneri, Giampaolo was absolutely delighted that his team put in such a fantastic performance to dismantle their highly fancied opposition 2-0.

 So pleased was the Swiss manager, in fact, that he even described the victory as the finest from his time at the helm of the Blucerchiati.
 "This was the best performance since I've been here," he gleamed after the game.
+"The match was excellent from every point of view.

 What should have been a landmark moment in his career, a commendable leap of faith to join a foreign giant with the promise of regular Champions League football, ended up tuning into a nightmare for Ciro Immobile.